samehkamaleldin/pse-kge/README.md

 # Predicting Polypharmacy side-effects using KGE models

 ## Overview
-This code contain scripts and data for and AMIA Informatics summit 2020 paper submission which studies the prediction of polypharmacy side-effects using knowledge graph embeddings.
+This code contain scripts and data for experiments on the prediction of polypharmacy side-effects using knowledge graph embeddings.

 ## Requirements
 This repository only require the installation of `tensorflow` (standard or gpu) and the [LibKGE library](https://github.com/samehkamaleldin/libkge).